 - Aggregated Data.
 We derive information about the use of our Services by aggregating Usage Data (e.g., most popular features).
 This “Aggregated Data” is Anonymous Data, is owned by us, and is primarily used to help analyze and improve the Services.

 - Social Media Platforms.
 Our Site may use social media features, such as the Facebook “like” button, the Instagram “heart” button, Twitter sharing features, and other sharing widgets (“Social Media Features”).
 You may be given the option by such Social Media Features to post information about your activities on our Site to a profile page of yours that is provided by a third-party social media network in order to share content with others within your network.
 Social Media Features are either hosted by the respective social media network or hosted directly on our Site.
 To the extent the Social Media Features are hosted by the respective social media networks and you click through to these from our Site, the latter may receive information showing that you have visited our website.
 If you are logged in to your social media account, it is possible that the respective social media network can link your visit to our Site with your social media profile.
-Your interactions with Social Media Features are governed by the privacy policies of the respective companies that provide the relevant Social Media Features.
+Your interactions with Social Media Features are governed by the privacy policies and other terms of the respective companies that provide the relevant Social Media Features.